...

 Tunak Tunak Tun🎶, despite its catchy tunes and hip-shaking chorus, actually holds a pretty deep tunak tunak tun lyrics meaning.
 It was not created as a party song despite what its entertainment value may tell us.
 Because of the tone the Mehndi sings it in, it’s not very easy to catch, but the lyrics call out to the singer’s ‘sweetheart’ (Dholna).

 He asks his Dholna to listen to what the heart says and requests her to love him.
-He further tells her that the world isn’t good or bad, but somewhat in-between and rather colorful, requesting her to tell him what’s in her heart, or it’s over between the two, probably because she refuses to give him a clear answer.
+He further tells her that the world isn’t good or bad, but somewhat in-between and rather colourful, requesting her to tell him what’s in her heart, or it’s over between the two, probably because she refuses to give him a clear answer.

 Mehndi further calls his Dholna the Moon and refers to himself as the bird who’s in love with the moon and is always admiring it (Chakor).
 He tells her that no one likes them and that their fate lies in the hands of God.

 These same lines are repeated a few times, with the singer occasionally singing the chorus in between.
-The lines of the chorus, tunak tunak tun, refer to the kind of sound made by a tumba, which is a string instrument commonly used by Punjabi folk singers, but we have featured Lyrics of tunak tunak tun English version for you
+The lines of the chorus, tunak tunak tun, refer to the kind of sound made by a tumba, which is a string instrument commonly used by Punjabi folk singers, but we have featured the Lyrics of tunak tunak tun English version for you.

-It’s basically a love song like any other, but with really upbeat tunes and a chorus that you can’t beat but dance along to.
+It’s a love song like any other, but with really upbeat tunes and a chorus that you can’t beat but dance along to.
 There’s no doubt that if you didn’t know the meaning of the song earlier, you’d definitely view it with a new perspective the next time you listen to the song (which is probably right after you’re done reading this).

 Please take a look at the line-by-line tunak tunak tun translation of the lyrics here, and let us know what you think of this revelation in the comments!

-Tunak Tunak Tun Lyrics English Translation
+Tunak Tunak Tun Lyrics (Punjabi) Tunak Tunak Tun Lyrics English Translation

 Dholna, vaje tumbe val taar